nrwl/nx/docs/node/cli/e2e.md

 ## Common Options

 The options below are common to the E2E commands used within an Nx workspace.
-Cypress and Protractor-specifc options are listed below.
+Cypress and Protractor-specific options are listed below.

 ### baseUrl